Athletics at the 2016 Summer Olympics – Women's high jump: Summary

 There were 17 athletes who made the final.
 The height of 1.93 proved to be the undoing for five of them, even though all of them had cleared 1.94 in qualifying the day earlier.
 Among the non-qualifiers were World indoor Champion Vashti Cunningham and European silver medalist Airinė Palšytė.
 Eight more were excised at 1.97 m, leaving the medalists plus one extra.
 Waving her fingers at the bar before she jumped, 37 year old Ruth Beitia remained perfect to that point.
 Mirela Demireva was jumping over her previous best but made it on her first attempt as well.
 She was in second place with one miss earlier in the competition.
 Blanka Vlašić had one miss at every height, a pattern that put her in third place.
 And making the bar on her last attempt, world leader Chaunté Lowe was in fourth place.
 All but Demireva had cleared 2.00 before, Lowe in 2016.
 Earlier in her career Vlašić made 2.00 routine and was attempting the world record of 2.10 on occasion.
 None of them could make 2.00 in the final and their earlier positions were confirmed.
 It was Beitia's first gold medal in World level competition.
 This was also the first Olympic women's high jump since 1980 where the winning height was below two metres.
+A week earlier, while competing in the heptathlon, Katarina Johnson-Thompson had jumped 1.98 m.